Increasing regional innovation capacities for

 resources efficiency and integrated waste management through cooperation, research and technological development

-Following up on a very successful workshop in Hammarby Sjöstad, the WASTECOSMART Swedish cluster is preparing a questionnaire for residents to help identify new services and technologies that could further encourage reuse, repair and recycling, and increase social cohesion, in the city.
+Following a successful workshop in Hammarby Sjöstad, the WASTECOSMART Swedish cluster is preparing a questionnaire for residents to help identify new services and technologies that could further encourage reuse, repair and recycling, and increase social cohesion, in the city.

 Two centres for reuse and awareness-raising about waste have been launched at an opening ceremony in Budapest.
 The centres are the first of their kind in Hungary, and will combine the functions of a waste collection and reuse facility with additional space for public education actions.